morangi2/CastingAgencyApp/README.md

 - **NOTE:** Accessing CAST! beyond the home-page requires authentication.
 Feel free to sign-up on the screen that shows up, and relevant roles will be granted within 24 hours.

 ### CAST!
 V1
-This is what you currently see in this app, which incoporates 4 major functionalities;
+This is what you currently experience in this app, which incoporates 4 major functionalities;
-1. Movies; posting a new movie, viewing a list of movies, viewing the details of a specific movie (including past and upcoming showings and if they are seeking casting opportunities), editing and deleting a specific movie.
+1. Movies; posting a new movie, viewing a list of movies, viewing the details of a specific movie (including past and upcoming showings and if they are seeking casting opportunities), editing and deleting a specific movie, searching for a movie either by a partial name or full name.
-2. Actors; posting a new starring actor, viewing a list of starring actors grouped by geographical location, viewing the details of a specific actor (including past and upcoming showings and if they are seeking casting opportunities), editing and deleting a starring actor.
+2. Actors; posting a new starring actor, viewing a list of starring actors grouped by geographical location, viewing the details of a specific actor (including past and upcoming showings and if they are seeking casting opportunities), editing and deleting a starring actor, searching for an actor by the state or city they reside in or by their partial or full name.
 3. Showings; posting a new showwing which highlights the movie that will be showed, alongside the starring actor, and the date and time of the showing.
 4. Search movies & actors; ***